AbeTavarez/eren_jaeger_discordbot/README.md

 ### Bot Discord Commands

 `$new` :
 `$new my new quote` - creates new quote

 ### Runing the program

 1. Fork repo.

-2. Open it inn your favorite editor.
+2. Open it in your favorite code editor.

 3. Create a `.env` file and copy and paste the following:

 `export TOKEN="paste_your_bot_token_here"`

-then copy the bot token from your discord app and paste it.
+then copy your bot's token from your discord app

+finally paste it inside the quotes of the `TOKEN` variable.

 4. If you are uploding your code online using git, create a `.gitignore` file then type `.env` inside the gitignore file